rehierl/node-tree-outliner/1-0-mathematics/3-1-sequent.md

 * two elements of the same sequence are **sequent**
 * two elements of different sequences are **not sequent**

-clarification
+* not sequent <=!=> in-sequent

-* note the synonymous use of "elements" and "values"
+Note that, from now on, the terms "elements" and "values" are used synonymously: e.g. the values of a sequence are sequent => they appear sequently.

-* e.g. the values of a sequence are sequent => they appear sequently
+Note that the notion of the term "consecutive" is the same as that of "strictly presequent" and "strictly subsequent" (see below).

-* confusion is inevitable, if a sequence contains a value more than once
+Note that confusion is inevitable, if a sequence contains an element more than once.

 <!-- ======================================================================= -->
 ## pseudocode definitions